drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 permalink: /about
 ---

-# This is Tingyu
+# This is Tingyu Liu

 BFU urban planning '22/ Architecture enthusiast/ Data scientist wanna be.

 Metalhead/ Nihilist

-Build this website for a summer school application.